mubashirehsan10-bit/CalcEngine/README.md

 - Tree-based symbolic computation
 - Numerical methods for limits, derivatives, and integrals
 - How calculus rules translate directly into recursive algorithms
-- OOP design patterns in a real, non-trivial C++ project
+- OOP & DSA design patterns in a real, non-trivial C++ project